Ashmit-code/Hotel-Management-Application/README.md

 # Hotel-Management-Application
-Warning: Don't directly copyit from main page.
+Warning: Don't directly copy it from main page.
 Open this Readme file in edit mode then copy it.

 Steps to Download It: